DavidAyalaAn/HealthcareNotes/MRIImages/PythonLibraries/Pydicom/Pydicom.md

 ```

 ### 05.01.02 3D volume processing
-Is possible to stack the images to work with the volumetric representation.
+It is possible to stack the images to work with the volumetric representation.
 Like this we will work with the stack of arrays as a tensor.

 This is more GPU demanding but preserve more information.